sous-chefs/mysql/README.md

 - `owner` - System user for file ownership.
 Defaults to 'mysql'.
 - `source` - Template in cookbook to be rendered.
 - `variables` - Variables to be passed to the underlying `template` resource.
 - `version` - Version of the `mysql_service` instance the config is meant for.
 Used to calculate path.
-Only necessary when using packages with unique configuration paths, such as RHEL Software Collections or OmniOS.
+Only necessary when using packages with unique configuration paths, such as RHEL Software Collections.
 Defaults to 'nil'

 #### Actions